-Small, occasional doses of pyrilamine are probably acceptable during breast feeding.
-Larger doses or more prolonged use may cause effects in the infant or decrease the milk supply, particularly, in combination with a sympathomimetic such as pseudoephedrine or before lactation is well established.
-The nonsedating antihistamines are preferred alternatives.
+Small, occasional doses of dimenhydrinate would not be expected to cause any adverse effects in breastfed infants.
+Larger doses or more prolonged use may cause effects in the infant or decrease the milk supply, particularly in combination with a sympathomimetic such as pseudoephedrine or before lactation is well established.
+Single bedtime doses after the last feeding of the day may be adequate for many women and will minimize any effects of the drug.